wandyezj/wandyezj.github.io/docs/quotes.md

 "Incompetent people lack the knowledge to recognize their own incompetence, as well as the competence of others" - The Pocket Universal Principals of Design

 "You can have everything in life you want, if you will just help other people get what they want." - Zig Ziglar

+"The most profound technologies are those that disappear.
+They weave themselves into the fabric of everyday life until they are indistinguishable from it." - Mark Weiser